Vegan “Crab” Cake sliders:

 My daughter and I used to have a weekly date where we would buy Sushi at the market and a big bag of kettle corn.
 The boys would head out to play laser tag and she and I would have three glorious hours together where we would eat sushi, hold hands and watch Supernatural.
 We called this night Sushi-natural.
 Cool name.
 Right?

 On those night we were too lazy to go get sushi we would make Veggie “Tuna” Salad.
 Chickpeas, mayo, and a ton of chopped veggies.
-We decided that although some people use seaweed for fishiness it made the salad too “realistic” tasting for us.
 We added pickles for more crunch and always threw some pickling liquid in the dressing.

 The boys in Supernatural eat a lot of burgers so it was natural to make the salad into a burger.

-Not a big fan of mayo, vegan or other so I replaced it with hummus as the binder.
+If you are not a big fan of mayo, vegan or other, replaced it with hummus as the binder.
 There you go.
 If you can’t find slider buns, buy regular hamburger buns and make big patties or do what I did and make your own with my Pita bread recipe.
 Just form the dough into buns instead of pita.

 Crisply breaded golden exterior, soft flavorful interior.
 Easy to make.
 Fun to eat.
-I used a combination of carrot, celery, onion and red pepper because I had them on hand.
+I used a combination of carrot, celery, onion and red pepper.
 Use what you have in the same overall quantity, just make sure that onion is one of them.
 For a sauce I used plain "yoghurt" mixed with horseradish.
-Feel free to add some seaweed flakes (like dulse) if you want a more "fishy" taste.

 - 1 cup chickpeas from a can